ICanBoogie/Event/MIGRATION.md

 - The `Event` class is now abstract and requires extension.

+- "target" references have been renamed as "sender".
+For instance, the `Event::$target` property has been renamed to `sender`.

 - Events are not longer emitted during instantiation, you need to use the `emit()` function for that.
 All code related to event reflexion to create non-firing events has been removed.